 Starring: Gary Busey, Robin Sydney, Ryan Locke

-Starring none other than the equally hard-to-be-taken-seriously Gary Busey as the titular creature Gingerdead Man, the film opens with Busey's character Millard Findlemeyer, the human version of this bad cookie, in media res on a robbery/killing spree in a diner.
-Some of the patrons includes the brother and father of our lead, Sarah Leigh, who ends up getting shot and stabbed n an attempt to subdue the maniac.
-After failing to kill Leigh next when the sound of sirens spooked him into leaving.
-He didn't get far, though, as it is soon revealed that Millard ended up deep fried under an electric chair but not before swearing vengeance on the girl for ratting him out.
+Starring none other than the equally hard-to-be-taken-seriously Gary Busey as the titular creature Gingerdead Man, the film opens with Busey's character Millard Findlemeyer, the human version of this bad cookie, in media res of a robbery/killing spree at a diner.
+He murders the brother and father of our lead, Sarah Leigh, after the two attempted to subdue him and he was about to kill Leigh next when the sound of sirens spooked him into leaving.
+He didn't get far, though, as it is soon revealed that Millard ended up deep fried under an electric chair for his crimes, but not before swearing vengeance on the girl for ratting him out.

-Years after Millard's arrest and some time after his execution, Sarah finds herself in a predicament where she can't move on from the nightmare, thus affecting her bakery business, something that isn't going any better with her mum being drunk all the time and the owner of a big shot, commercialized bakery on the other side of the street's been forcing her to shut down and sell the store to him.
-Distraught but hopeful, Leigh goes along with her job to pass off things and, after a strange parcel containing some "special gingerbread mix" shows up from the back storage, dropped by a woman in black, she decided to use it to bake some gingerbread men...or man.
+Some time after Millard's arrest and execution, Sarah finds herself in a predicament where she can't move on from the nightmare, thus affecting her bakery business.
+Adding to the matter is her mum's constant drinking problem and the pesky owner of a big commercialized bakery located at the other side of the street forcing her to shut down and sell the store to him.
+Distraught but hopeful, Leigh goes along with her job to pass the time and, after a strange parcel containing some "special gingerbread mix" shows up at the back storage, mysteriously dropped by a woman in black, she decided to use it to bake some gingerbread men.
+Or man.